 Key points about ALFs:

 - The cost of living in an ALF can be expensive.
-According to Genworth's 2016 Cost of Care Survey, the national average cost for an ALF is $3,628 per month.
-The majority of care costs are paid for out of pocket.
+According to Genworth’s 2019 Cost of Care Survey, the national median cost for an ALF is $4,051 per month.
+Most care costs are paid for out of pocket.
 Some costs associated with eligible services may be covered by benefit programs.

 Skilled Nursing Facilities

-Skilled nursing facilities, or nursing homes, are designed to house and assist individuals who have health conditions that require constant monitoring and the 24/7 availability of trained medical personnel.
-Because of the high level of monitoring that skilled nursing facilities provide, they are typically considered to be a very restrictive senior living option.
+Skilled nursing facilities (SNFs), or nursing homes, are designed to house and assist individuals who have health conditions that require constant monitoring and the 24/7 availability of trained medical personnel.
+Because of the high level of monitoring and care that SNFs provide, they are typically considered the most restrictive senior living option.